 Music was a huge part of Kyle’s life and thus, we freely offer a place and equipment for teens to express themselves through music at the Benicia Teen Center.
 We need to be able to bring some good from the tragedy of Kyle’s death.
 He often complained “there is nothing to do in this town!”
 We think he would be happy with what we have accomplished.

 SECTION 1.
 Name.
 The name of the organization shall be The Kyle Hyland Foundation for Teen Support.
 It shall be a nonprofit organization incorporated under the laws of the state of California.

 SECTION 2.
 Purpose.
 The Corporation is organized for exclusively charitable and educational purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue Law, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under said Section 501(c)(3) of the Internal Revenue Code of 1986.
-Specifically, the Corporation will provide charitable and educational support to teens by establishing a center where teens can be provided emotional support through mentoring, counseling, music and art.
+Specifically, the Corporation will provide charitable and educational support to youth by offering mental health programs and other services, and will maintain a teen center where teens can be provided emotional support through mentoring, counseling, music, and art.

 The principal office of the corporation in the State of California shall be located in the County of Solano.
 The Corporation may have other offices, either within or without the State of California, as the Board of Directors may designate or as the business of the Corporation may require from time to time.

 The corporation shall have no members except for the Board of Directors.